As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 An Interrail/Eurail pass is valid on this service but you’ll need a reservation.

 A seat reservation will be just €3 however you’ll likely want a bed with prices starting from €41 for a 4-bed couchette.
-See all of the sleeping options and prices on the Interrail website.

 High Speed Trains in Italy with Interrail